Zantedeschia

 Named after Giovanni Zantedeschi, Zantedeschia is a genus in the Araceae family from Southern Africa, Angola and Malawi of 8 species of rhizomatous deciduous or evergreen perennial herbs to 2.5 meters.
 Most are summer growing, but there are two species from the Cape Province of South Africa that are winter growing.
 There are also many colorful hybrids.

 A Zantedeschia identification guide and growing tips was published by Veld & Flora magazine, and is reproduced here.
+Cameron McMaster has provided interesting information about this genus in an article he wrote for Farmer's Weekly in 2009.

 Zantedeschia aethiopica female flowers, David PillingZantedeschia aethiopica female flowers, David PillingZantedeschia aethiopica pollen, David PillingZantedeschia aethiopica pollen, David PillingZantedeschia aethiopica pollen, David PillingZantedeschia aethiopica pollen, David Pilling

 When pollinated each of the female flowers will produce a seed pod; their development can be seen in the photographs.
-What looks like a large white petal is a bract (modified leaf), as the seeds develop it partially dies back and wraps around the seeds protecting them as captured in the second photo.
+What looks like a large white petal is a bract (modified leaf); as the seeds develop it partially dies back and wraps around the seeds protecting them as captured in the second photo.
 The last two photos show the seed head ripening; the coin is around an inch in diameter.

 Zantedeschia aethiopica, David PillingZantedeschia aethiopica, David PillingZantedeschia aethiopica seed head, David PillingZantedeschia aethiopica seed head, David Pilling